 This class is one of the course options for English majors.
-It is a required course for English majors preparing for a single-subject teaching credential and for students preparing to enter a multiple-subject teaching credential program.
+It is a required course for English majors preparing for a single-subject teaching credential, for students preparing to enter a multiple-subject teaching credential program, and for professional tech writing concentrations.

-The material taught in this course will aid you in improving your own writing, and you will also observe the diverse ways grammar can be taught in the classroom.
+The material taught in this course will help you improve your own writing.
+You will also learn how to teach grammar if you are going into teaching.
 This course will be challenging, but I am here to help you.
 At the Writing Center, you can find extra support from writing specialists who have taken English 103.
 To do well in this class, you must keep up with the daily work.
 If you get behind on the assignments, you will be missing concepts, which will cause you great difficulty.